Tel Aviv Port is a lovely place for all types of outings. There are restaurants, shops, various attractions, parks, and sports. Let’s begin exploring!

 Also, near the bigger children’s playground, you can find a free outdoor gym that you can use.

 There are several playgrounds for kids and a toy store.
-Also, at extra cost, you can rent a small electric car (suitable for little kids, probably till 5-6 years old).
+Also, you can rent a small electric car (suitable for little kids, probably till 5-6 years old).

 Besides the playgrounds, a fountain was constructed.
 Jets of water with various power is an attraction that children love.
 And after they get in, it is impossible to get them out.